mamba2410/picowalker/README.md

 Hardware to get working:

 - Battery
-    - Charging and comms work, ADC readings for battery level monitoring needs implementing
+    - Charging, comms and ADC readings work
+    - Need to turn VBAT voltage reading into a battery level estimate
 - RTC
     - Using RP2350's AON timer
 - Secondary flash (for colour images and possibly cries)
+- Sound (not on hardware-v0.1)
 - USB
-- Sound

-## Building for yourself

-I have written a [tutorial](docs/TUTORIAL.md) on how to build this project for yourself.
-You'll need the hardware, but a lot of this can be done with just a pico 2 and some breakout boards.
+- Optimise sleep current (theoretically ~200uA is possible)

 ## Help Wanted